 The Surface Go generally seems to have a great array microphone.
 It is relatively straightforward to dictate using Windows Voice Commands to compose text with the Surface Go.
 This is accomplished in general by pressing ⊞ Win+h in any application, bringing up a dictation bar.
 Windows voice dictation accuracy is OK, but is not nearly as good as Android’s voice typing system.

 The Surface Go can be charged at least in three ways, which we find quite flexible:

 - USB-C PD to Surface connector adapter (need 15 volt USB-C PD adapter, works with other Surface devices also)

 - USB-C PD 18 watt or higher charger

 The 2018 Surface Go is fine to play video from YouTube and similar at the full screen resolution.
 The web browser is a bit slower on the 2018 Surface Go than on a mid-range laptop priced 3 times higher than the 2018 Surface Go.

-The main downside of the 2018 Surface Go is as expected, the relatively slow dual-core Pentium 4415Y.
-However for most uses I find the 2018 Surface Go to feel faster than a loaded 2014 i7-4650U Surface Pro 3, despite what the benchmarks say.
-If one is building code and running simulations, those will feel slower on the 2018 Surface Go, like a 5+ year old laptop would feel.
+The main downside of the 2018 Surface Go is the relatively slow dual-core Pentium 4415Y.
+For most uses, I find the 2018 Surface Go to feel faster than a loaded 2014 i7-4650U Surface Pro 3, despite what the benchmarks say.
+If one is building code and running simulations, those will feel slower on the Surface Go, like a 5 year old laptop would feel.